 The State of Education – Time to Talk

-HMC published The State of Education – Time to Talk, a report which summarised the findings from an extensive survey of educators regarding curriculum and assessment.
+HMC’s report, The State of Education – Time to Talk, summarises the findings from an extensive survey of educators regarding curriculum and assessment.

-Work on the survey and the report was led by Sarah Fletcher (High Mistress, St Paul’s Girls’ School), with support from HMC and HMC members.
+Work on the survey and the report was led by Sarah Fletcher (High Mistress at St Paul’s Girls’ School), with support from HMC and HMC members.

 The survey offered respondents the opportunity to reflect on the purposes of curriculum and assessment in a fast-changing, post-pandemic world.
 It was completed by some 800 individuals, nearly 500 of whom are teachers and senior leaders working in both independent and state schools.
 The majority of those 500 teachers were from schools in the state/maintained sector.